Thrifting is one of my all-time favorite activities.

 Oxford shirts, band T’s, brand new blazers and other juicy scores are waiting for you in the men’s department at thrift stores.
 Literal goldmine.
 Why not get a real oversized men’s button-up instead of a faux version from Forever 21?
 Especially when the real deal is cheaper, and designer.

 Band T’s are supposed to be oversized anyways so the men’s section is a great place to find everything from sports jerseys to your fave Bob Marley shirt.
-If you like to make your own cutoff shirts this is a great way to go!
+If you like to make your cutoff shirts this is a great way to go!

 thrifting tip no. 3

 SPRAY PAINT IS ALWAYS A GOOD IDEA

 I have seen people pass up some of the cutest furniture and clothing because they judged each book by its cover.
 When you go thrifting, expect to put in a little work.
 Just like when you buy a house, you are looking for something that has ‘good bones’.
 A weathered patio set that could use a fresh coat of paint, also giving you other ideas for patio furniture.
 You might find a vintage blazer that could transform with the change of a few buttons and so on.
-Nothing cray, but these items aren’t NWT.
+Nothing crazy, but these items aren’t NWT.